Elizabeth Packard: Life

 Theophilus, however, held quite decisive religious beliefs.
 After many years of marriage, Elizabeth Packard outwardly questioned her husband's beliefs and began expressing opinions that were contrary to his.
-While the main subject of their dispute was religion, the couple also disagreed on child rearing, family finances, and the issue of slavery, with Elizabeth defending John Brown, which embarrassed Theophilus.
+While the main subject of their dispute was religion, the couple also disagreed on methods of child rearing and managing family finances, as well as the morality of slavery, with Elizabeth defending abolitionist John Brown, which embarrassed Theophilus.

-When Illinois opened its first hospital for the mentally ill in 1851, the state legislature passed a law that within two years of its passage was amended to require a public hearing before a person could be committed against his or her will.
-There was one exception, however: a husband could have his wife committed without either a public hearing or her consent.
+When Illinois opened its first hospital for the mentally ill in 1851, the state legislature passed a law that within two years of its passage was amended to require a public hearing before a person could be committed against their will, with the exception that a husband could have his wife committed without either a public hearing or her consent.
 In 1860, Theophilus Packard judged that his wife was "slightly insane", a condition he attributed to "excessive application of body and mind".
 He arranged for a doctor, J.W.
 Brown, to speak with her.
 The doctor pretended to be a sewing machine salesman.
 During their conversation, Elizabeth complained of her husband's domination and his accusations to others that she was insane.
 Brown reported this conversation to Theophilus (along with the observation that Mrs. Packard "exhibited a great dislike to me").
 Theophilus decided to have Elizabeth committed.
 She learned of this decision on June 18, 1860, when the county sheriff arrived at the Packard home to take her into custody.